Relations between Switzerland and Tonga are marginal. There are no notable economic ties with this lightly-populated island state in the Pacific.

 Swiss nationals in Tonga

-At the end of 2012, there were 13 Swiss citizens living in Tonga, four of whom were dual citizens.
+At the end of 2021, there were 9 Swiss citizens living in Tonga.

 History of bilateral relations